tsautier/sm64-psx/README.md

 ## Known issues

-- Floating trees (temporary issue due caused by a math rewrite)
 - Some of Mario's animations do not play, and may even crash the game
 - Music cannot be generated at build time without manually obtaining the tracks
 - Sound effects work but sometimes sound odd or are missing notes